Ray Lucas: Later career

 Following his success with the Jets, Lucas spent the 2001 and 2002 seasons with the Miami Dolphins.
 As the team's backup quarterback, he didn't see much playing time during the 2001 season (only having three pass attempts), but during the 2002 season Lucas got an opportunity to start six games.
 Due to his large size, he was also the quarterback of choice during goal-line and some red zone situations.
 The Dolphins began the 2002 season 5-1, but after then starting quarterback Jay Fiedler broke his thumb during a Monday night game against Denver, Lucas was trusted to quarterback the Dolphins for the next six games.
 During those games, Lucas amassed 4 touchdowns, 6 interceptions, and a 69.9 QB rating.

 Lucas holds the unenviable distinction of worst single game quarterback performance by any Dolphin.
 On October 20, 2002, in one game against the Buffalo Bills, Lucas was responsible for 6 turnovers: 4 interceptions and 2 fumbles.
 He completed only 13 passes to Dolphin receivers.
 The player that caught the most passes from Lucas was Buffalo Cornerback Nate Clements.

 Post-career

 On March 28, 2008, Lucas was named to the Hudson County Sports Hall of Fame.

-In 2014, Lucas co-wrote the book Under Pressure: How Playing Football Almost Cost Me Everything and Why'd I'd Do It All Again.
+In 2014, Lucas co-wrote the book Under Pressure: How Playing Football Almost Cost Me Everything and Why I'd Do It All Again.